mbbatukan/CIV1498-Project2/figures/README.md

 * It may be a good idea to upload figures to different folders.

-    * E.g., Mehmet Batukan uploads to the folder named "MB".
+    * E.g., Albert Einstein uploads to the folder named "AE".

 * Please use clear and explanatory names for each figure.